bencornelis/hair_salon/README.md

 - users can add, delete, update, and view clients and stylists
 - users can assign/reassign clients to stylists
-- users can view the status of clients and stylists
+- users can view the status of clients (assigned/unassigned) and stylists (no clients/busy/full)

 ## Installation